ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 when you replicate one database to another, as you can see in the following examples:

 - Removing all traces of deleted documents, making the target database smaller than the source.
-- Segregating data into smaller chunks, such as storing UK data in one database and US data in another.
+- Separating data into smaller chunks, such as storing UK data in one database and US data in another.

 ### Replication filter functions
 {: #replication-filter-functions}